Area deficits and the Bel-Robinson tensor: Ball deformations

 Here, $Z_{ij}$ is symmetric, traceless and orthogonal to $E_{ij}$ ($E_{ij}Z^{ij}=0$) while $\gamma$ is a shorthand for $Y_{ij}E^{ij}/(\ell^3 E^2)$ .
 Since all shape deformations with $s\neq 2$ and the component of $Y_{ij}$ orthogonal to $E_{ij}$ make the same contribution to the area in flat space as in any curved space, they cannot be fixed in terms of the local gravitational field at this order in perturbations.
 We therefore assume that the only shape deformation is given by $Y_{ij}$ aligned with $E_{ij}$.

 With this in mind, we can rewrite the area of ball's boundary as \beq A= A^\flat(\ell) + \frac{\Omega_{d-2}\ell^{d+2}}{(d^2-1)} \left[-\frac{W}{15} +E^2\left(\gamma^2(d^2-3d+4)-\frac{\gamma d}{3} +\frac{1}{18} \right)+ X \frac{(d-2)(d^2-1)}{\ell^5}\right] . \eeq The remaining freedom encoded in $\gamma$ and $X$ is obviously enough to get something proportional to $W$, and generically the radius variation $X$ has to be nonzero for this to occur.
 This is because the coefficient multiplying the $E^2$ term has a minimum at $\gamma_0 = d/[6(d^2-3d+4)]$, in which case the coefficient becomes $(d-2)(d-4)/[36(d^2-3d+4)]$, which is positive for $d>4$.
-Oddly enough, precisely when $d=4$ and $\gamma = \gamma_0 = 1/12$, we find that this coefficient vanishes, leaving only $-W/15$ in the area variation if the radius is held constant.
-However, in the higher dimensional case, there must be a radius variation, and this, along with the shape deformation, should be determined by independent arguments.
+Oddly enough, precisely when $d=4$ and $\gamma = \gamma_0 = 1/12$, we find that this coefficient vanishes, leaving only $-W/15$ in the area variation if the average radius is held constant by setting $X=0$.
+As shown in section \ref{subsec:K}, this value of $\gamma$ arises when requiring that the trace of the second fundamental form of the ball remain constant to first order in the RNC expansion.
+However, in the higher dimensional case, there must be a spherically symmetric radius variation resulting in a nonzero value of $X$ in order to cancel the $E^2$ terms, and this, along with the shape deformation, should be determined by independent arguments.
 There are several routes that can be pursued, with no clear preference for one in principle.
 We discuss this in the following sections.